 Tasso

 Many cultures have a version of some kind of seasoned smoked pork they use in dishes.
 This is ours.
-Tasso is not pretty to look at, but boy is it good.
 Traditionally, tasso was made from leftover pieces of pork when the pig was butchered, and the spices and smoking were ways of preserving the meat.
-Tasso is spicy but not hot and once you try it you’ll be hooked.
-If you've had great jambalaya in Louisiana and wondered why the jambalaya everywhere else is mediocre, it's probably because the mediocre jambalaya didn't have any tasso it it.
-You can buy tasso on the internet or in markets in Louisiana, but homemade tasso is so much better.
-It adds a great flavor to a variety of dishes, from soups to jambalaya to pastas and seafood dishes.
+It's so good, and it adds adds a great flavor to a variety of dishes, from soups to jambalaya, pastas, and seafood dishes.
+Tasso is spicy but not hot, and once you try it you’ll be hooked.
+My son even likes to make tasso po boys.
+If you've had great jambalaya in Louisiana and wondered why the jambalaya everywhere else is not as good, it's probably because the run-of-the-mill jambalaya didn't have any tasso it it.
+If you find yourself in a boucherie in Louisiana, pick up some of their tasso.
+If not, you can buy it on the internet.
+There might be good supermarket tasso out there, but I've never found any.
+But fear not!
+You can make your own tasso, and it is so much better.

 Tasso is usually made with pork shoulder.
 Don't try to make tasso out of some really tender cut of pork.
-All recipes I know of use it cut into small pieces, and when you add it to a recipe it ends up cooking again.
+All recipes I know of, use it cut into small pieces, and when you add it to your recipe it ends up cooking again.
 If it isn't a little chewy it will fall apart.
 Here's a few notes about supermarket tasso versus homemade tasso.
 First, if you can find tasso in a supermarket it will be called "tasso ham".
 Don't let the name fool you.
 Almost certainly, it's not ham, it's shoulder.
-Second, supermarket tasso will almost always be pink and unless you add Prague powder #1, homemade tasso will be dark brown after it is smoked.
+Second, supermarket tasso will almost always be pink and unless you add pink curing salt (Prague powder #1), homemade tasso will be dark brown after it is smoked.
 Prague powder #1 has sodium nitrite in it.
 I think that most people will agree that tasso treated with Prague Powder #1 is nicer to look at.
 I'm not going to get into whether sodium nitrite is good or bad for you, that's your decision to make.
 I've written this so that you can make your tasso with Prague Powder or without it.

 10 lbs